So I needed a jacket.

 This place is supposedly one of those “weighing” places, where you fill up a basket of clothes and they charge you by weight.
-I’ve seen a similar store in Bulgaria, where I bought a scarf, and it literally cost twenty cents or something.
+I’ve seen a similar second-hand store in Bulgaria, where I bought a scarf, and it literally cost twenty cents or something.
 But in this store some stuff has price tags too.
 So I’ve no idea how it all works.

 The thing about thrift stores is, you really need to look.
 Every single item is different.

 I wander the entire store, trying to find a jacket that I’m gonna vibe with.
 You know, something that fits my aura, something a brooding writer would wear, one who never actually writes.
 Something that says, “I don’t care what I wear, but I secretly kinda do”.
-Something that says “I’m on a trip around the world trying to find myself”, crossed with “I actually already did that and now I’m lost again”, crossed with “I’m not a hipster but I do drink turmeric lattes.”
+Something that says “I’m on a trip around the world trying to find myself”, crossed with “I actually already did that and now I’m lost again”, crossed with “I’m not a hipster but I do drink turmeric lattes sometimes.”

 I don’t really know what that looks like, but I’m sure I’ll know it when I see it.